N8-CIR-Bede/documentation/software/tools/nsight-compute.rst

 `Nsight Compute <https://developer.nvidia.com/nsight-compute>`__ is a kernel profiler for CUDA applications, which can also be used for API debugging.
 It supports Volta architecture GPUs and newer (SM 70+).

 On Bede, Nsight Compute is provided by a number of modules, with differing versions of ``ncu``.
+The GUI is not available on Bede, but profile data can be generated on Bede via the CLI.

 You should use a versions of ``ncu`` that is at least as new as the CUDA toolkit used to compile your application (if appropriate).

 .. code-block:: bash